Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 Making a Project
 ================

-Whether you arrived at this point by installing your own environment using the steps above, or you used the instructions in the tutorial disc, your next steps are to create a project.
+Your next step is to create a project.
 BFG supplies a variety of templates to generate sample projects.
 We will use the :term:`SQLAlchemy` + :term:`Routes` -oriented template.

 The below instructions assume your current working directory is the "virtualenv" named "bigfntut".